stytchauth/stytch-expo-example/README.md

 Mobile applications have specific attack vectors which don't apply to web applications.
 Stytch's email magic links and OAuth authentication products rely on redirect URLs to function; in the case of a mobile application you would use a deep link as a redirect URL.
 Native deep linking is dangerous to use for these redirect URLs as you should never pass sensitive information in them ([more information](https://reactnative.dev/docs/security#authentication-and-deep-linking)).

-Stytch does not currently support Proof of Key Code Exchange (PKCE) which makes this flows secure.
-We are actively working on it, but our current recommendation is to not use Stytch's email magic links or OAuth products in your mobile application.
+Stytch does not currently support Proof of Key Code Exchange (PKCE) which makes this flow secure.
+We are actively working on it, but our current policy is to not allow deep link redirect URLs when using Stytch's email magic links or OAuth products in your mobile application.
+You can use universal linking to safely enable these flows if configured properly.
 If you have questions please reach out to support@stytch.com, and we can provide further guidance.

 ## Running locally